marcokuoni/public_doc/essays/5_simple_c_programm_in_webassembly/README.md

 </html>
 ```

-Running the Application `python3 -m http.server`
+Running the Application `python3 -m http.server`.

-Analyzing in the Browser `http://localhost:8000`
+Analyzing in the Browser `http://localhost:8000`.

 ![Result of the Application](webapplication.png)